exasol/cloud-storage-extension/docs/storage/delta_format.md

 ## Delta Snapshot

-When running the import SQL statement, we first query the [latest snapshot][delta-history] of the Delta format, and only import the data from the latest snapshot version.
+When running the import SQL statement, we first query the [latest snapshot][delta-history] of the Delta format and only import the data from the latest snapshot version.
 Thus, each import from the Delta format will import data to the Exasol table.